therapy & support

 This website provides general information only and does not serve as a substitute for engaging directly with your own appropriately qualified professional to receive clinical advice tailored to your personal circumstances, safety, treatment, and support needs.
 By using this website, you acknowledge that steady space and its practitioners are not liable for any loss, injury, or damage arising from reliance on the information provided herein.

-You can access the full details of all policies and terms and conditions of steady space on this website through the links below.
+You can access policies and terms and conditions of steady space on this website through the links below.
 If you have any questions, concerns, comments, or complaints in relation to any information or interaction with the content of this website or services provided by clinicians or associations, you can contact here or directly via email.
 Your feedback is respectfully welcomed and encouraged.

 steady space is committed to respecting, protecting and promoting human rights and upholding our obligations under the Human Rights Act, 2019.